piobmx/measureup-docker-aws/README.md

 2. Develop Python machine learning pipeline

-If you want to modify the Python code which is used for prediction, open the `image/` directory and you can find the `lambda_function.py` which handles the main ML project.
+To modify the Python code which is used for prediction, check the `image/` folder and you can find the `lambda_function.py` which handles the main ML project.

-In the `image/src/` folder, you can find the models for predicting measurements in the `image/src/male` and `image/src/female` folders.
-These models are used in the `api_test.py` script and you can feel free to modify the script and add your own models.
+The models for predicting measurements are stored in the `image/src/male` and `image/src/female` folders.

+These models are used in the `api_test.py` script and you can feel free to modify the script or add your own models.

 3. Build the Docker Image:

 The `image/Dockerfile` includes the instructions for turning the ML app into a Docker image.
 In the `image/` folder, you can run: